-- 5.00 Degree Requirements - Responsibility rests with the student to know the requirements of the program in which s/he is enrolled, and if a full-time student, to carry no fewer than 12 credit hours per semester. - 5.01 Students are also responsible for meeting deadlines as these relate to academic procedural matters, e.g. add/drop, course selection, free withdrawal. - 5.10 Course Requirements - The student is expected to fulfill course requirements as specified in course outlines. - 5.20 Attendance - Registration in a course assumes full participation in that course.
-Therefore, a student is expected to attend class sessions regularly. - 5.21 Individual instructors shall define "excessive absences" in their respective course policy statements.
-In no instance may the definition of "excessive absence" exceed being absent for two consecutive weeks or more, or for a total of three weeks or more in a semester.
-These limitations shall be pro-rated for modules. - 5.22 Excessive absence may result in cancellation of the student's course registration.
+5.00 Degree Requirements - Responsibility rests with the student to know the requirements of the program in which they are enrolled, and if a full-time student, to carry no fewer than 12 credit hours per semester.

+- 5.01 Students are also responsible for meeting deadlines as these relate to academic procedural matters, e.g. add/drop, course selection, course withdrawal. - 5.10 Course Requirements The student is expected to fulfill course requirements as specified in course outlines. - 5.20 Attendance Registration in a course assumes full participation in that course.
+Therefore, a student is expected to attend class sessions regularly. - 5.21 Individual instructors shall define "excessive absences" in their respective course policy statements. - 5.22 Excessive absence may result in cancellation of the student's course registration.
 The course instructor requests such cancellation from the dean of the school in the degree program which is responsible for the course.
-This written cancellation results in grades of "W" or "F." - If the student wishes to appeal (see 4.26), s/he must do so in writing to the dean of the school in the degree program which is responsible for the course within seven days of the cancellation notice. - 5.22.1 If absence due to military obligation and/or related medical treatment impacts student attendance, the student shall arrange with the instructor along with the Office of Veteran Affairs the length of time the student should be absent from the course(s) and provide appropriate documentation substantiating the absence and a plan to make up any missed work.
+This written cancellation results in grades of "W" or "F."

+If the student wishes to appeal (see 4.26), they must do so in writing to the dean of the school in the degree program which is responsible for the course within seven days of the cancellation notice.

+5.22.1 If absence due to military obligation and/or related medical treatment impacts student attendance, the student shall arrange with the instructor along with the Office of Veteran Affairs the length of time the student should be absent from the course(s) and provide appropriate documentation substantiating the absence and a plan to make up any missed work.